230.501 Definition of Accredited Investor as used in Regulation D

 - Annual Income: The investor must have an annual income that exceeds $200,000 or $300,000 for joint incomes, for the last two years.
 The individual must also expect the same or higher revenue in the current financial year.

-- Net worth: The investor must have a net worth of $1 million or higher, either as an individual or jointly if married, at the time of purchase.
+- Net worth: The investor must have a net worth of $1 million or higher, either as an individual or jointly if married, at the time of purchase, excluding their primary residence.
 In the case of an entity, assets must be valued at $5 million or higher or have an owner who is considered an accredited investor.

-However, entities formed for the sole purpose of purchasing unregistered securities will not be allowed accredited status.
+However, entities formed for the sole purpose of purchasing unregistered securities cannot qualify for accredited investor status.

 How do I become an accredited investor?

-There’s no formal process of certification offered to prove you’re an accredited investor.
+There’s no formal process of certification offered to prove your accredited investor status.
 There is no government agency to review an investor’s credentials, and no exam or certification exists stating that a person has become an accredited investor.
-Instead, it is on the companies selling the non-registered investments to verify the qualifications of the buyers.
+Instead, it is on the venture capital companies selling the non-registered investments to verify the qualifications of the buyers.

-Typically, the investor is required to fill out a questionnaire that requires details of their annual income and their net worth attaching supporting documents like financial statements, account information and tax return.
+Typically, the investor is required to fill out a questionnaire by the hedge fund that requires details of their annual income and their net worth attaching supporting documents like financial statements, account information and tax return.
 It is possible some companies require additional information, like letters from financial advisors and attorneys or credit reports.

 Why do accredited investors exist?